ChrisBobotsis/Mario-Kart-Neural-Network/README.md

 ![](images/Flower_Cup.PNG)

-My intention was to leave the **Star Cup** as a test set.
+My intention was to leave the **Star Cup** as a **test set**.

 For about 3 minutes of training data (~30FPS,Grayscale,165x532) files were about ~350MB.
 Due to the size of the files I decided against RGB as the files size would be trippled.
-Files were saved as np.save.
+Files were saved with `np.save()`.

 Training data was generated using the script `training_data.py` which uses `grap_screen()` from `win32gui_screen.py` to get the image data from the emulator.